MsDacia/msdacia/projects/vue/README.md

 > MsDacia's Personal Site

 **Note:** My partner, David Rodrigue (guru@eugirdor.com) handled the architecture of the site, including setting up webpack, firebase, and the tests.
-Everything else, I handled on my own, include the UI and UX design.
+Everything else, I handled on my own, including the UI and UX design.

 ## Build Setup